smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 #### The model

-The model, showing the constraints, is shown below.
+The model with the constraints is shown below.

 <img src="images/Scaling2.svg" data-fig-align="left" />